 - The first meal break of the workday was not waived.

-And what if an employee works more than 15 hours?
-In this case, the employer must provide a third 30-minute meal break, and the break must take place before the end of the 15th hour.
+If an employee in California works more than 15 hours, the employer must provide a third 30-minute meal break, and the break must take place before the end of the 15th hour.

 Just as with the first two rules, this third meal break can be waived only certain conditions are met.
 ALL of the following conditions must be true to waive this third break: